alukosdev/ccsp/guidance/owasp-top-10.md

 !!!
 - Establish an ownership and a lifecycle for firewall rules based on applications.
-- Log all accepted and blocked network flows on firewalls (see [A09:2021-Security Logging and Monitoring Failures](#9-security-logging-and-monitoring-failures)).
+- Log all accepted and blocked network flows on firewalls (see [A09 Security Logging and Monitoring Failures](#a09-security-logging-and-monitoring-failures)).
 !!!

 From the application layer: